br3ndonland/udacity-google/es6/es6-1-syntax.md

 > ```
 > However, that’s changed with the introduction of **template literals** (previously referred to as "template strings" in development releases of ES6).
 >
-> *NOTE:- As an alternative to using the string concatenation operator ( + ), you can use the String's concat() method, but both options are rather clunky for simulating true string interpolation.
+> *NOTE:* As an alternative to using the string concatenation operator ( + ), you can use the `concat()` method, but both options are rather clunky for simulating true string interpolation.

 #### Template Literals